Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **num_spots**: (integer) the number of excitation (or detection) "spots" in the sample.
 This field is 1 for all the measurements using a single confocal excitation volume.
-When not applicable, for example under widefield illumination with 2-D imaging detectors, this field is omitted.
+When not applicable, for example under wide-field illumination with 2-D imaging detectors, this field is omitted.

 - **num_spectral_ch**: (integer) number of distinct detection spectral channels.
 For example, in a 2-color smFRET experiment there are 2